jmcaffee/dotfiles/README.md

 It also creates a directory to place your local .bash* files: `.bashrc.d`

-Files in this directory will be sourced when .bashrc is read.
+Files in this directory will be sourced when `.bashrc` is read.
 These files are sourced _AFTER_ the standard .bash* files so your settings can override anything set prior.

 Place any environment specific files in this directory.

-This is a good place to put files such as .git_aliases
+This is a good place to put files such as `.git_aliases`

+## rbenv

+`.bashrc` looks in your `$HOME` directory for a `.bash_rbenv` file.
+It will source this file before anything else if it's found.

+I like to export my `RAILS_ENV` in this file.

 ## Welcome Message